wasiur/wasiur.github.io/Miscellanea/README.md

 4. Journal of Mathematical Biology
 5. PLOS ONE
 6. Journal of Chemical Physics
+7. Journal of Mathematical Physics
-7. Journal of Mathematics in Industry
+8. Journal of Mathematics in Industry
-8. Journal of Mathematical Analysis and Applications
+9. Journal of Mathematical Analysis and Applications
-9. IEEE Transactions on Automatic Control
+10. IEEE Transactions on Automatic Control
-10. IEEE Control System Letters
+11. IEEE Control System Letters
-11. IEEE Transactions on Networking
+12. IEEE Transactions on Networking
-12. IEEE Transactions on Control of Network Systems
+13. IEEE Transactions on Control of Network Systems
-13. Journal of Scientific Research
+14. Journal of Scientific Research